 Q: Is there seating within the exhibition?

 Q: Is the exhibition available in other languages?

 Q: Is there an APP for my phone/iPad?

 Q: Will there be exhibition talks and events?

 A: Yes.
 There will be a number of After Dark events held while the exhibition is at the Queensland Museum.
-Event dates to be announced soon.
+Visit the Events page for dates.